ee292d/udnn/README.md

 ##### Build the Python binding
 It is always a good idea to use some sort of virtual environment when using Python to isolate different Python packages.
 To do so, you can use `virtualenv` or any Python virtual environment package you prefer.
-In the project root folder, do
+If you haven't done already, in the project root folder, do
 ```
 virtualenv --python=python3 env
 source env/bin/activate